This feature is not available to our multi-tenancy clients.

 This is a list of the correct answers to the question.
 You can either put in one number to specify there is only one correct answer or you can enter multiple correct answers separated by a comma e.g. 1, 3.
 In this example, the answers 1 and 3 are correct.

-For Likert Scale questions where only one answer is expected but more than one possibility equates to a correct answer, e.g. 4 or 5 are correct, you separate the correct answers using the 'pipe' separator.
+For Likert Scale questions or any type of question where only one answer is expected but more than one answer is 'correct', e.g. 4 or 5 are both correct, separate the correct answers using the 'pipe' separator.

 You must enter the answer number, not the column.